 Safe return-to-play/medical clearance after injury

 Will there be an athletic trainer at games and practices?
-Having an athletic trainer during sports is beneficial for a number of reasons, but especially when it pertains to concussions.
-While athletic trainers cannot completely prevent athletes from suffering a concussion, they are trained to manage head injuries and add an extra layer of safety for your athletes.
+Having an athletic trainer during sports is beneficial for a number of reasons, but almost always the answer is no. Even if a school or sports club has a resident trainer, athletic trainers cannot completely prevent athletes from suffering a concussion.
+Instead, make sure that someone at every game and practice is using the King-Devick Test in association with Mayo Clinic to screen for concussions right from the sidelines in just under two minutes.
 How can we reduce the number of collisions my child is exposed to at games and practice?
 Studies show that the majority of head injuries youth athletes are exposed to happen at practice—and they occur at alarming forces.
 Several organizations have taken the steps to reduce the amount of full-contact practice or eliminate headers for certain ages.
 Remember, if your child plays football, soccer, lacrosse, hockey, rugby, wrestling, or any other contact or collision activity, be aware of the number of head impacts that your child is being exposed to during the season.
 With the laser-focused attention on concussions throughout the past few years, most schools and programs should have a concussion protocol of some sort, but it’s important to know that these organizations take your child’s health as seriously as you do.
 King-Devick Test in association with Mayo Clinic is a quick, objective, remove-from-play sideline concussion screening test that can be administered by parents, coaches and medical professionals.
 The King-Devick Test can be administered on an iPad or Android tablet and is a valuable tool to aid in the detection of concussions.
 For more information on how to implement King-Devick Test in association with Mayo Clinic in your school or sports organization, contact King-Devick Test.